 The Chronic Disease Self-Management Program (called the Chronic Conditions Self-Management Program at Self-Management BC) is a lay-led patient education program.
 This program is led by pairs of trained lay leaders to groups of ten to sixteen people once each week for 2 and ½ hours for six consecutive weeks.
 Courses are held in community locations such as recreation centres, community centres, schools and churches.
-Workshops are facilitated by two trained leaders, one or both of whom are non-health professionals with a chronic diseases themselves.The program includes the following topics:
+Workshops are facilitated by two trained leaders, one or both of whom are non-health professionals with a chronic diseases themselves.The program includes the following content:

 - how to develop a suitable exercise program;